lijo1586/MyFirstRepository/README.md

 # MyFirstRepository
-This is my first repository in git hub
+This is my first repository in git hub.
 Iam working with an IT firm as a developer.